On affine rigidity: Affine Rigidity in R d

 \begin{proposition} A framework $(p,\Theta)$ in general position is affinely locally (resp.\ globally) rigid iff the associated framework $(p, B_{d+2}(\Theta))$ is affinely locally (resp.\ globally) rigid. \end{proposition}

 (Compare Lemma~\ref{lem:hyper-er}.)

-\begin{proof} First consider a hyperedge with less than $d+2$ vertices.
-Any two generic embeddings in~$\RR^d$ of these vertices are related by a $d$-dimensional affine transform.
-Therefore this hyperedge does not affect affine equivalence of these vertices, and so this hyperedge may be dropped without affecting affine rigidity.
+\begin{proof} First consider a hyperedge with less than $d+2$ vertices in general position.
+Using a $d$-dimensional affine transform, we can move these vertices to any other configuration in $\RR^d$.
+Therefore this hyperedge does not affect affine preequivalence and may be dropped without affecting affine rigidity.
 Next consider a hyperedge with $k$ vertices, with $k > d+2$.
 By Lemma~\ref{lem:complete-aff-rigid}, one can replace this hyperedge with $\binom{k}{d+2}$ hyperedges corresponding to all subsets of $d+2$ vertices.
 The framework of the new hypergraph will be affinely rigid in $\RR^d$ iff the original one is. \end{proof}

-\begin{definition} An \emph{affinity matrix} of a framework $(p,\Theta)$ in $C^d(\Theta)$ is any matrix where each row encodes some affine relation between the coordinates of the vertices in a hyperedge of $(p,\Theta)$ as a homogeneous linear equation.
-That is, there are $v$ columns in the matrix, the only non-zero entries in a row correspond to vertices in some hyperedge, the sum of the entries in a row is $0$, and each of the coordinates of~$p$, thought of as a vector of length~$v$, is in the kernel of the matrix.
+\begin{definition} An \emph{affinity matrix} of a framework $(p,\Theta)$ in $C^d(\Theta)$ is a matrix with $v$ columns such that each row encodes some affine relation between the coordinates of the vertices in a hyperedge of $(p,\Theta)$ as a homogeneous linear equation in the following sense.
+The only non-zero entries in a row correspond to vertices in some hyperedge, the sum of the entries in a row is $0$, and each of the coordinates of~$p$, thought of as a vector of length~$v$, is in the kernel of the matrix.

 An affinity matrix is \emph{strong} if it encodes all of the affinely independent relations in every hyperedge of $(p,\Theta)$. \end{definition}